matthewmueller/vo/Readme.md

 - **pipelines**: Transformation pipeline.
 Return values become the arguments to the next function.
 As of **4.0.0**, only the first argument to vo changes.
 - **stacks**: Express-style.
 Arguments are passed in at the top and flow through each middleware function

-Both of these flows support both parallel and serial execution
+Both of these flows support both parallel and serial execution.

-There's a lot going on behind the scenes of vo, so lets take these examples one at a time:

-### Pipelines
+### Pipeline Examples

 Behaves like transform streams, where return values become arguments to the next function.